 While Odyssey’s sprawling open-world is a sandbox in of itself, the game manages to break things down even further, presenting you with Greek temples, caves, and grottos to explore.
 Despite its third-person perspective, there’s still plenty of immersion and atmosphere to soak up throughout the game’s 50-hour campaign.

-The story is about you bringing down a twisted cult’s four leaders, each with their own personal motives and distinct personality.
+The story is about you bringing down a warped cult’s four leaders, each with their own personal motives and distinctive personality.
 The gameplay is broken down into first-person combat and exploration, with an emphasis on unscripted events discovered throughout the open-world.

 Gone are the days of playing as an inexperienced Lara who would stand her ground when necessary, but otherwise avoid violent conflict.
 Instead, we get a version of Lara who’s more unhinged than ever before, exploring new hellish tactics to take down Trinity’s soldiers for good.